Anti-EU party poised to win first British parliament seat

 Tapping into a weariness with mainstream politics, UKIP won European elections in Britain in May, poached two of Cameron's lawmakers in the last six weeks, and polling suggests it may win up to six of 650 seats in the British parliament in next year's national election.

-Cameron's strategy to stem UKIP's rise has been to warn voters that "a vote for UKIP is a vote for Labor".
+Cameron's strategy to stem UKIP's rise has been to warn voters that "a vote for UKIP is a vote for Labour".

 Cameron, who once derided UKIP as a bunch of "fruitcakes, loonies and closet racists", has also said his is the only party able to deliver a referendum on EU membership.

-UKIP believes its success will begin to unravel a political establishment under which until recently Britain's two main parties, the right-leaning Conservatives and left-leaning Labor, have taken turns to govern.
+UKIP believes its success will begin to unravel a political establishment under which until recently Britain's two main parties, the right-leaning Conservatives and left-leaning Labour, have taken turns to govern.

 "It's the beginning of change," Margot Parker, a UKIP lawmaker in the European Parliament, said in Clacton.